 Amber Waldref was born and raised in Northeast Spokane and lives in the Logan neighborhood with her husband and two daughters.
-A graduate of Gonzaga Prep, she received her B.A. in English and B.S. in Sociology from Georgetown University and earned her M.A. in Environment and Community from Antioch University, Seattle.
-Amber has deep experience in community engagement, non-profit development and public service.
-After working in policy and communications for several organizations, including The Lands Council, she was twice elected to the Spokane City Council.
-In this role, she was a leader in many areas, including: expanding public transit, overseeing historic city investments to prevent pollution from entering the Spokane River, and developing local and state policies to address the impacts of the housing foreclosure crisis.
-As Director of The Zone Project, she leads the strategic direction of the initiative and is committed to building citizen leadership & aligning and changing systems to achieve measurable, positive health, education and economic outcomes for children, youth, and families.
+She is a graduate of Georgetown University and earned her M.A. in Environment and Community from Antioch University, Seattle.
+Amber has deep experience in community engagement and collaboration.
+After working in policy and development for several non-profit organizations, including The Lands Council, she was twice elected to the Spokane City Council.
+In this role, she was a leader in expanding public transit, overseeing city investments to prevent pollution from entering the Spokane River, and developing local and state policies to address the impacts of housing foreclosures.
+As Director of The Zone Project, she is committed to building resident leadership & changing systems to achieve measurable, positive outcomes for her neighbors.
 In her “free” time, Amber serves on the Spokane Housing Authority Board and on the Washington State Governor’s 2020 Census Committee.
-She also owns her own consulting business, providing communications, administrative and strategic planning support to non-profits, including Urbanova, the “Smart Cities” collaboration based in Spokane’s University District.
+She also owns her own consulting business, providing administrative and strategic planning support to non-profits, including Urbanova, the “Smart Cities” collaboration based in Spokane’s University District.

 Whole Family Engagement Coordinator